 Please note: Fixitgary.com does not troubleshoot or repair toilets – I remove old toilets (2 piece), and install new (2 piece) only.
 Repair or removal and re-installation for new flooring is not offered.

-Fixitgary.com offers quality home repairs and workmanship in Markham, North York, Thornhill, Richmond Hill, Aurora, Newmarket, Stouffville, Uxbridge, Pickering, Ajax, Whitby.
+Fixitgary.com offers quality Handyman Service and toilet replacement in Markham, North York, Thornhill, Richmond Hill, Aurora, Newmarket, Stouffville, Uxbridge, Pickering, Ajax, Whitby.